cmatthews20/pytest-regression-plus/main.md

 ## 3.8 - Test Fixtures

 It is often the case that developers want to perform some initialization of their test functions.
 This initialization should not take place in the body of the tests.
 This avoids cluttering the test bodies and avoids repeated code in the case that the same initialization should take place in several tests.
-To address the broadcasting issue, we must write a fixture.
-A fixture with a session-wide scope will enable us to broadcast the same random value to each test, allowing the parallelization to take place.
-The `autouse=True` flag within the fixture decorator has been purposely avoided.
-We want to broadcast the same value.
+To address the broadcasting issue, a fixture must be used.
+A fixture with a session-wide scope will enable a broadcast of the same random value to each test, allowing the parallelization to take place.
+The `autouse=True` flag within the fixture decorator has been purposely avoided to broadcast the same value.
 Autouse would cause the fixture to run at the beginning of each run, which would pose the same issue with the built-in parametrize decorator.
 However, this flag would be very useful for logging at the beginning of each test.

 ```python
 @pytest.fixture(scope="session")